-Women with small children work considerably less than men: while the employment rate of fathers aged 15-64 who have at least one child under the age of six was 90% in 2013, only around 51% of the mothers who have at least one child in this age group were employed (Eurostat).
+Women with small children work considerably less than men: while the employment rate of fathers aged 15-64 who have at least one child under the age of six was 90.9% in 2014, only 54% of the mothers who have at least one child in this age group were employed (Eurostat).
 One of the reasons here is that Estonia has a generous parental leave policy: parental benefit is paid for the period of 435 days at parent’s average monthly income (100%) of a previous calendar year.
 Parents are also eligible for home care leave until the child reaches three years of age, with the entitlement to return to the same post.

 Estonia has a universal family benefits system where more support is provided to families with young and with many children.
-According to the State Family Benefits Act, from 1 January 2015, the child allowance for the first and second child of a family will be raised to 45 euros per month (in 2014, 19.18 euros) and to 100 euros per month for third and every consecutive child (in 2014, 76.72 euros).
-Also, means tested family benefit for families with children who live in relative poverty will be increased starting from 1 January 2015 – for families with one child up to 45 euros (in 2014 9,59) and for families with two or more children up to 90 euro (in 2014 19,18 euros).
-In order to support the families in the biggest need subsistence benefit for families with children will also be increased newt year.
+According to the State Family Benefits Act, from 1 January 2015, the child allowance for the first and second child of a family was raised to 45 euros per month (in 2014, 19.18 euros) and to 100 euros per month for third and every consecutive child (in 2014, 76.72 euros).
+Also, means tested family benefit for families with children who live in relative poverty increased starting from 1 January 2015 – for families with one child up to 45 euros (in 2014 9,59) and for families with two or more children up to 90 euro (in 2014 19,18 euros).
+In order to support the families in the biggest need subsistence benefit for families with children has also increased in 2015.

 One of the good practices/measures in supporting families in need is the national home benefit for large families.
 The purpose of the benefit is to improve and update the living conditions of families with four or more children.
 Different activities are supported: renovation, reconstruction, extension, acquisition, reimbursement of the housing loan (except interest payment) etc. Maximum grant for a family with 4 to 7 children has increased, ranging to 7000 euros and for a family with 8 or more children to 14,000 euros.